Our Purpose: "To promote artistic activities and to encourage community interest in the field of creative art."

 Photos will be accepted until July 31.
 For more information or help with submitting or scanning photos, call the History Center at 847-391-5399 or email firstname.lastname@example.org.

-The art of Stan Kotecki is being displayed at the library during May.
+The art of Rhonda Popko is being displayed at the library during July.

-The art of Kelly Fitzgerald is being displayed at the Leela Arts Center until May 13.
+The art of Elaine Tejcek is being displayed at the Leela Arts Center.

 Des Plaines City Hall Exhibit

-The art of Dee Schuster is being displayed in the council chambers for the month of May.
+A group show of DPAG artists is being displayed in the council chambers for the months of July and August.

 Frisbie Center Exhibit

-The art of Liz Pawlik is being displayed at the Frisbie Center for the month of May.
+A group show of DPAG artists is being displayed at the Frisbie Center for the months of June, July, and August.